AisahAmer/Task-management-software/README.md

 And follow up on progress and achievements, as it enhances the effectiveness of time management and achieving goals with high accuracy.

 Contributors
+Description:
+This is a an exercise to apply some to Do-it project.

 Ruba Ahmed Mohammed